-In order to sign up for a contract or a prepaid phone, an expat will need their ARC and passport.
-Anyone who doesn’t speak Korean is advised to set up the terms of their agreement in Seoul, where employees are more likely to speak English.
+To sign up for a contract or a prepaid phone, an expat will need their Residence Card and passport.
+Anyone who doesn't speak Korean is advised to set up the terms of their agreement in Seoul, where employees are more likely to speak English.

 Postal services in South Korea

 Despite being such a digitally connected country, the South Korean postal system has maintained its efficiency.
-International postage is not outrageously expensive and postcards can easily be sent in bulk without costing too much.
-Packages are delivered to people's homes or their apartment building, although many expats choose to receive packages at work so they can sign for it.
+International postage is not outrageously expensive, and postcards can easily be sent in bulk without costing too much.
+Although many expats choose to receive packages at work so that they can sign for them, packages are also delivered to people's homes or their apartment buildings.

 As a direct result of South Korea's strong economy and the presence of large multinational companies, courier services within South Korea are fast and reliable.
 Many international courier companies such as FedEx and DHL have offices in the country, in addition to local options such as Madhur.